Snake Plant Moonshine houseplant

 Fertilizer need

-Feed very lightly every 8-10 weeks in spring and summer.
+Feed very lightly every 8-10 weeks in spring and summer at half strength.

 Care summary